Program Admission Requirements

 Courses will be offered during the fall semester (late August through early December) and the spring semester (early January through early May).
-In addition, summer courses may be offered during the 8-week cross session (June and July).
+In addition, summer courses may be offered.
 Courses will typically meet once per week in the late afternoon or early evening.
-Summer courses will typically meet twice per week in the early evening.

 Students may enroll on a full-time or part-time basis, usually starting in the fall semester of each academic year.
 Full-time students will be able to complete the degree in 16 calendar months by taking three courses per semester for three semesters, plus a summer course.
 Students may, however, take up to three years to complete the program, e.g. by taking one or two courses per semester plus summer courses.
 It is possible for a student to graduate in as little as 12 calendar months, by taking four courses per semester plus a summer course and using transfer credits.
 There is a possibility for obtaining transfer credit for graduate level courses taken at other institutions.

 The Georgetown Data Science & Analytics program offers an asynchronous, online course in programming preparation that covers R, Python, and command line use in the summer prior to matriculation.
 The course is equivalent to three credits, is designed for matriculating MS Data Science & Analytics students, and is offered free of charge.
 It is required for incoming students who do not have a computer science degree and adequate preparation.
 Students admitted to the program will only have this requirement waived on discussion with the Program Director (Ami Gates) or Assistant Director (Heather Connor).
 This course will run during Georgetown Summer Session (June 1 – August 9).
 Remember, you must complete this course to matriculate in the fall unless you are granted a waiver by the program.

 To graduate, you have to complete 30 credits according to the degree requirements and have a cumulative GPA of no less than 3.00 at the end.